Covid regulations are still in flux around the world. Here's a country-by-country roundup of what's happening.

 Jamaica lifted its mask mandate and dropped the testing requirement for international visitors in April 2022.

-Japan plans to downgrade Covid-19 to the status of the flu, although a timeline for doing so has not been determined.
-This would relax mask requirements, remove self-isolation rules and allow Covid patients to get treatment at any hospital instead of only specialized facilities.
+The country plans to downgrade Covid-19 to the status of the flu beginning May 8.
+This will remove self-isolation rules and allow Covid patients to get treatment at any hospital instead of only specialized facilities.

 As of Dec.
 30, Japan requires all visitors from mainland China to test for Covid-19.
 Those with a positive result must quarantine for seven days at a designated facility.